How to Measure and Manage Citation Drift in AI Search

 4. Classify Types of Drift

-Not all drift has the same implications, so classification is critical.
+Not all citation drift has the same implications, so classification is critical.
 By identifying whether your visibility changes are due to domain rotation, competitor substitution, or outright disappearance, you can tailor your strategy accordingly.

 - Domain rotation: your site swaps between multiple URLs (positive).